crypto-org-chain/cronos-docs/docs/getting-started/gamefi-sdk.md

 This section will illustrate how to build the scenes to login and load a player's NFT assets.

 ::: tip NOTE
-  In order to use the Cronos Network, you will have to add the Network ID and Name in the network.js file in the `Assets/WebGLTemplates/Web3GL-2020/` folder.
+  In order to use the Cronos Network, you will have to add the Network ID and Name in the network.js file in the `Assets/WebGLTemplates/Web3GL-2020x/` folder.
 :::

 ### Load NFT on Login
-Firstly, lets create a new script.
-Instead of the prefab, we will create a Quad 3D object in the sample scene and add the script as a component to the Quad object.
+To ensure that the NFT loads conditionally after successfully connecting to a wallet, you can update the `ImportNFTTextureCronos.cs` file with the content below.

 - Script Path: `Assets/Web3Unity/Scripts/Prefabs/ERC721/ImportNFTTextureCronos.cs`